Curries Woods

 Curries Woods is a neighborhood in the southern part of Greenville in Jersey City, New Jersey bordering Bayonne.
 It was named after James Curie, who was on the town Committee for Greenville when it was its own Township in the 19th century.
 The area remained rural until the later part of the century when the Central Railroad of New Jersey built a line connecting ferries to Elizabeth, New Jersey and New York City.
 Currie's Woods still remained untouched through the late part of the century and it was valued for its woods, rocky shore and dunes on Newark Bay.
 A lot of the land was eventually lost, but a tract was set aside in the early part of the 20th century.
 A small cemetery, the Old Greenville Cemetery, was nearby.
 This park lost much of its land to the city's largest Housing Authority project in 1959, except a small tract in Bayonne, Mercer Park.

 Pamrapo

 An 1837 map of the peninsula between the Upper New York Bay and the Newark Bay in Hudson County.
 The map is oriented with North pointing to the right.
-Pamrepaw is located in the center of the peninsula, between Centreville and Bergen Spire.
+Pamrepaw is located in the center of the peninsula.